Browse this list of poetic terms, including literary devices, poetic forms and techniques, and schools and movements.

 Ode: a lyric address to an event, a person, or a thing not present.

 Onomatopoeia: the use of language that sounds like the thing or action it describes.

-Open Form: a poetic form free from regularity and consistency in elements such as rhyme, line length, and form; the opposite of closed form.
+Open Form: also known as free verse, is a poetic form without structural regularity and consistency in elements such as rhyme, line length, and form; the opposite of closed form.